Main Content

 codegen('-config','cfg','evaluatePolicy','-args',argstr,'-report');

-Generate C++ Code for Deep Neural Network Policy using Third-Party Libraries
+Generate C++ Code for Deep Neural Network Policy Using Third-Party Libraries

-As an example, generate C++ code for the policy gradient agent trained in Train PG Agent to Balance Cart-Pole System using the Intel Math Kernel Library for Deep Neural Networks (MKL-DNN).
+As an example, generate C++ code for the policy gradient agent trained in Train PG Agent to Balance Discrete Cart-Pole System using the Intel Math Kernel Library for Deep Neural Networks (MKL-DNN).

 Load the trained agent.